Choose Your Province/State of Service

 Enbridge Gas invests to enhance, expand and modernize its system every day to make sure the utility continues to provide energy to the more than 53,000 North Carolinians that have signed up for natural gas service with the utility since 2021.

 Enbridge Gas filed for rate review and increase with the NCUC on April 1 and a comprehensive settlement was reached on September 19.
-New rates are proposed to take effect on November 1, subject to the NCUC’s approval of the settlement agreement.
+The NCUC issued an order approving new rates in December.

 Separately, all customers will receive $1 million in total bill credits every January through 2028, as part of the company’s purchase agreement after acquiring the North Carolina natural gas utility last fall.